Saint of the Day for July 6

 On a hot afternoon in July, Maria was sitting at the top of the stairs of her house, mending a shirt.
 She was not quite 12 years old, but physically mature.
 A cart stopped outside, and a neighbor, 18-year-old Alessandro, ran up the stairs.
 He seized her and pulled her into a bedroom.
 She struggled and tried to call for help.
 “No, God does not wish it,” she cried out.
 “It is a sin.
 You would go to hell for it.”
 Alessandro began striking at her blindly with a long dagger.

 Maria was taken to a hospital.
 Her last hours were marked by the usual simple compassion of the good—concern about where her mother would sleep, forgiveness of her murderer (she had been in fear of him, but did not say anything lest she cause trouble to his family), and her devout welcoming of Viaticum, her last Holy Communion.
 She died about 24 hours after the attack.

 Alessandro was sentenced to 30 years in prison.
 For a long time he was unrepentant and surly.
 One night he had a dream or vision of Maria gathering flowers and offering them to him.
 His life changed.
-When he was released after 27 years, his first act was to go to beg the forgiveness of Maria’s mother.
+When he was released after 27 years, his first act was to beg the forgiveness of Maria’s mother.

 Devotion to the young martyr grew, miracles were worked, and in less than half a century she was canonized.
-At her beatification in 1947, her 82-year-old mother, two sisters and a brother, appeared with Pope Pius XII on the balcony of St. Peter’s.
-Three years later at Maria’s canonization, a 66-year-old Alessandro Serenelli knelt among the quarter-million people and cried tears of joy.
+At her beatification in 1947, her 82-year-old mother, two sisters, and her brother appeared with Pope Pius XII on the balcony of St. Peter’s.
+Three years later, at Maria’s canonization, a 66-year-old Alessandro Serenelli knelt among the quarter-million people and cried tears of joy.

 Maria may have had trouble with catechism, but she had no trouble with faith.
 God’s will was holiness, decency, respect for one’s body, absolute obedience, total trust.
 In a complex world, her faith was simple: It is a privilege to be loved by God, and to love him—at any cost.